Classic Thailand West Coast (Nov - Apr)

 Day 1: Bangkok

 Sa-wat dee!
 Welcome to Thailand.
 Thailand's bustling capital, Bangkok is famous for its tuk tuks, khlong boats and street vendors serving up delicious Thai food.
 Your adventure begins with a welcome meeting at 6pm on Day 1.
 Please look for a note in the hotel lobby or ask the hotel reception where it will take place, and have your insurance details and next of kin information ready for collection.
 Bangkok has so much to offer those with time to explore, so perhaps arrive a day or so early.
-You could take a riverboat to Chinatown and explore the crowded streets, uncover the magnificent Grand Palace and the Temple of the Emerald Buddha, wander down the tourist mecca of Khao San Road, or indulge in some Thai massage.
+You could take a riverboat to Chinatown and explore the crowded streets, uncover the magnificent Grand Palace and the Temple of the Emerald Buddha, wander down the tourist mecca of Khao San Road, or indulge in a Thai massage.
 After the meeting tonight, perhaps gather your fellow travellers together and tuck into some into world famous street food.

 Day 2: Sukhothai

-This morning, leave the current capital of Thailand and head north by local bus to one of the first ancient capitals of Siam, Sukhothai (approximately 6 hours).
+This morning, leave the current capital of Thailand and head north by local public bus to one of the first ancient capitals of Siam, Sukhothai (approximately 6 hours).
 You’ll make a short stop midway through for a chance to stretch the legs and buy some lunch.
 Located on a fertile plain, Sukhothai was established in the 13th century, and the name means the 'Dawn of Happiness'.
 It’s now famous for its World Heritage-listed historic park that celebrates the Golden Age of Thai civilisation.
 Tonight, be sure to head to the fascinating local night market and try the local dishes, like Sukhothai noodles.